Shadkoech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tail -1 iacta >> iacta -> Duplicate last line
-find -name "js" -type f -delete -> script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -type d! -path . print | wc -1 -> counts the number of directories and sub-directories in the current directory.
+find -name "js" -type f -delete -> script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -type d! -path . print | wc -1 -> counts the number of directories and sub-directories in the current directory. ls -t | head -> Create a script that displays the 10 newest files in the current directory.